bioteam/sLAM/README.md

 # sLAM

-Demonstration code to create a GPT-2-style, decoder-only Small LAnguage Model that can be built using personal computing.
-A utility script is included that downloads GitHub READMEs for input.
+Demonstration code to create a GPT-2-style, decoder-only small LAnguage Model that can be built using personal computing.

 ## Installation